open-contracting/standard-development-handbook/docs/meta/schema_style_guide.md

 .. note::
    Many terms from OCDS 1.0 were poorly chosen; however, they can't be renamed until OCDS 2.0.
 For example, the semantics of the `tender` object are "first stage," with many publishers using that object to invite requests to participate.

-   Until OCD 2.0, publishers must use the `tender` term, and not choose their own terms, in order to maintain interoperability.
+   Until OCDS 2.0, publishers must use the `tender` term, and not choose their own terms, in order to maintain interoperability.
 The choice of a term is cosmetic; it's not semantic.
 A field's description, not its name, is semantic.
 ```

 ## Field and code descriptions